/api/multisearch_coordinator.py

 def current_providers(self) -> set[str]:

-"""Extracts a set of names corresponding to the each API provider assigned to the MultiSearchCoordinator."""
+"""Extracts a set of names corresponding to each API provider assigned to the MultiSearchCoordinator."""

 [docs]